hsiaoyi0504/AAG-Visualizer/medium/README.md

 # A complete guide to build your own visualizer using viz.js and animate.css!

-> Visualize Any Graph with Pure Javascript！
+> You can visualize any graph with pure javascript！
-> This tutorial is not specific to visualize circuit, it can apply to any graph you want.
+> This tutorial is not specific to visualize circuit, it can be applied to any graph you want.

 <img src="./demo.gif" width="1000"/>

-**What is** AAG-Visualizer?
+**What is** [AAG-Visualizer](https://byronhsu.github.io/AAG-Visualizer/)?
 What can it do?
 It is an elegant visualizer which can convert complex circuit format like [AIGER](http://fmv.jku.at/aiger/) (hard to understand to human) into simple and pretty svg with just one click.
 > Inspration
 > Final project【Fraig】of **Data Structure and Programming** (held by Ric Huang) In National Taiwan University Electrical Engineering Department